bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 #### Live Caller Screen
 ![alt-text](https://w0chp.net/img/WPSD_LC.png "Live Caller Screen")

-### Configuration Page

-This image is too enormous to embed here, but you can [view it separately](https://w0chp.net/img/WPSD_Config.png).

 ## Installation and Demo Video

 [See how easy it is to install and use...](https://w0chp.net/articles/wpsd-install-and-feature-demo/)